arby36/monobot/README.md

 ## To add the bot to your Discord Server

-We got partial hosting with AWS, so hang tight.
+We got partial hosting with Heroku, so hang tight.
 There will be outages!

 https://discordapp.com/oauth2/authorize?client_id=204989362344034304&scope=bot&permissions=800